 Kapunawai was established as a Hawaiian place of learning in the Library.
 The room houses part of the Hawaiʻi-Pacific Collection, a reference desk, and functions as a small instruction and event space.
 When the room is not scheduled for classes or events it is available as a study space.
 More about Kapunawai

 The Library's 3rd floor is intended for those who need a quiet space to study.
-Study tables border both sides of this floor and there is a silent study corner on the Diamond-Head side of this floor with individual study carrels.
-See floor map for details.
+Study tables border both sides of this floor and there is a quiet study corner on the Diamond Head side of this floor with individual study carrels.
+See the library map for the layout..

 Covered drinks and dry snacks are allowed.
 Please consult the Library's Food & Drink Policy for more information about what is allowed in our facility.

 The Library is happy to offer power options to its patrons.
 Outlets can be found on both floors, typically on the outskirts.
 The Library also offers courtesy charging stations for your mobile devices.
-These stations have both types of Apple connectors, and Micro USB connectors for Android and Windows devices.
-The tabletop charging stations also have USB ports if you need to plug in your own cable.
-Two stations are downstairs on the second floor, near the Circulation desk and in the Kapunawai room, and three stations are on the third floor in the middle of the room.
+These stations have both types of Apple connectors, Micro USB, and USB-C connectors for Android and Windows devices.
+Some charging stations also have USB ports if you need to plug in your own cable.
+Charging stations are located on both floors.
 Feel free to ask for assistance if you'd like help locating a power source.